Craig James (running back)

 Jesse Craig James (born January 2, 1961) is an American former professional football player and sports commentator.
 He was a running back for the New England Patriots of the National Football League (NFL) and for the Washington Federals of the United States Football League (USFL).
 He then became a commentator for the ABC and ESPN television networks.
-James ran for a seat in the U.S. Senate in Texas in 2012, but was defeated in the first round of the Republican primary.
+James ran for a seat in the U.S. Senate in Texas in 2012, but lost in the first round of the Republican primary.

 Early life

 James was born in Jacksonville, Texas, in 1961 and grew up in the Houston area.
 When he was in the first grade, his parents divorced and he moved with his mother and brother (former Major League Baseball player Chris James) to Pasadena, Texas.
 James has talked about growing up witnessing his mother being abused and struggling financially to support her sons.

 James attended Stratford High School in Houston, where he was a star running back on their 1978 Texas class 4A championship football team, setting the single-season Texas 4A rushing record with 2,411 yards gained in 15 games.
 James also played on his high school baseball team and was offered a contract by the New York Yankees out of high school to play first base in the minor leagues, but chose to pursue a football career instead.